 - “because” and “so” – for cause and effect relationships;

-- “but” for contrastive relationships;
+- “but” and “although” – for contrastive relationships;

-- “if”, “except”, “unless” and “until”, for conditional relationships; and
+- “if”, “except”, “unless” and “until” – for conditional relationships; and

-- “while”, “before” and “after” for relationships between events connected by time.
+- “while”, “before” and “after” – for relationships between events connected by time.

 For each conjunction, sentence fragment exercises have been included to kick-start complex sentence writing.
 To support people with additional language and learning needs, the modules feature topics that require a minimal amount of background knowledge, and include examples and scaffolds to help model and support students of all abilities.